 What's the Difference Between a Yam and a Sweet Potato?

-These two veggies are often called the same thing or misidentified; find out how to tell the difference between these two tasty tubers.
+These two veggies are often called the same thing or misidentified.
+Find out how to tell the difference between the two, and get tips on how to grow these tasty tubers.

 They are similar in shape, size and taste, but there are many differences between yams and sweet potatoes.
 To make it easy on us, the US Department of Agriculture requires that all sweet potatoes and yams be labeled accordingly.
 However, that doesn't totally quash the confusion because there is a variety of sweet potato that is called "white yam."
 Here's some info on both to help you distinguish between the two.

 Sweet potatoes are native to Central and South America and are now commercially grown in the Southern US and California.
 Yams are native to Africa and Asia and are still mainly grown there and in parts of the Caribbean and South America.
 Yams are not grown commercially in the US, so that's why they're not as common as sweet potatoes.